Skip to main content

 Is yoga good for weight loss?

-If you're struggling with your weight, yoga can be a useful tool for weight loss.
+If your weight is affecting your health, yoga can be a useful tool for weight loss.
 The changes yoga brings about are not only physical, but also psychological and behavioural.

 Continue reading below